salmanyam/CommitGen/README.md

 ./gradlew run -PappArgs="['repo path', 'output filename']"
 ```
     3. Here, the repo path is the complete path to a git repository and output
     filename is file where the generated output will be stored.
+For example, repo
+    path = /Users/<username>/eclipse-workspace/hadoop/.git and filename = output.txt

 ### Preprocessing
 ### Training and Testing Neural Machine Translation